-In this time of staying in and watching the world through a window, the idea of moving away to college may seem preposterous.
+In this time of watching the world just start to open up again, the idea of moving away to college may seem preposterous.
 But it isn't.
 In fact, students of your year will almost certainly understand, better than the rest of us, the importance of connecting with others to reach greater goals.
 Which is pretty amazing.

 Maybe this sounds awfully boring.
 But I promise that's how I felt.